List of Everybody Loves Raymond characters: Robert Barone

 Robert is very envious of his brother Raymond, who was favored by their mother, and though Robert is four years older than Ray and much taller, he constantly feels as if he's stuck in Ray's shadow.
 Despite the obvious favoring of Ray, Marie has claimed that there was never any favoritism.
 He has a very dark sense of humor and will make fun of Raymond to no end to get a little belated revenge.
 He is also known for being very passive-aggressive.

-While he enjoys taunting Ray himself, Robert is very protective of his younger brother; in one episode, he overhears a radio sports show host insulting Ray at length and angrily humiliates the man in retaliation.
+While he enjoys taunting Ray himself, Robert is very protective of his younger brother; in one episode, he overheard a radio sports show host insulting Ray at length and publicly berated the man in retaliation.
 He also respects Ray as a well-meaning, if generally absent, father, in the pattern of Frank.
 Robert serves as the moral conscience in the family, as the most virtuous of the characters, and often pleads with others when they are considering doing something morally questionable.

 Robert's catchphrase in the show is when he finds the family gathered together silent and says: "Is this about me?"

 Robert also appears in the King of Queenss episode "Road Rayge".

+Amy MacDougall

-Amy MacDougallAmy Louise MacDougall (Monica Horan) is Robert Barone's on-and-off girlfriend, and eventual wife.
+Amy Louise MacDougall (Monica Horan) is Robert Barone's on-and-off girlfriend, and eventual wife.
 They met because Amy is Debra Barone's best friend.
 She and Debra share the same middle name.
-Although Amy marries Robert in Season 7, Episode 24: "Robert's Wedding", she also appears in the previous seasons.
+Although Amy marries Robert in the Season 7 finale "Robert's Wedding", she also appears in the previous seasons.
 Many issues have caused Amy and Robert to break up in the first six seasons, with one being blamed on Raymond Barone and another happening because Robert was seeing other women, one of whom was his ex-wife.
 Frequently, Amy apologizes to someone even if she didn't do anything wrong.

-She is a bubbly and confident woman who was raised in a family of devout Protestants, who live in Pennsylvania.
+She is a bubbly and cheerful woman who was raised in a family of devout Protestants, who live in Pennsylvania.
 She describes her parents as "people who wouldn't yell if they were on fire."
 Amy was a virgin when she met Robert, which Ray had a hard time understanding, as Amy was 33 at the time.
 She eventually lost her virginity to Robert before they were married, but they were spotted having sex by Robert's neighbors, causing them to sign a sheet mandating bedroom curtains in the apartment building.

 Like Debra, she also at times gets into conflict with Marie Barone (albeit less frequently).
 Although she is known for her cheerful personality, she has shown herself to not be afraid to push back against Marie's manipulation.
-Notable examples of this are found in Season 3, Episode 25: "Robert Moves Back", Season 8, Episode 2: "Thank You Notes", and Season 9, Episode 8: "A Job for Robert".
+Notable examples of this are found in "Robert Moves Back", "Thank You Notes", and "A Job for Robert".